Malukah: Collaborations

 Malukah's collaborations usually involve other YouTube musicians like singer Peter Hollens or violinist Taylor Davis.
 For her video game contributions, she repeatedly worked with the composers Austin Wintory and Jason Graves.
 Further collaborations involved musicians like Elena Siegman, Tina Guo and Kevin Sherwood.
 Most noted were her collaborations with ZeniMax Online Studios for the bard songs and end credits song of The Elder Scrolls Online and with Treyarch for the Call of Duty: Black Ops franchise, contributing to several of the Zombie easter egg songs.
+She also provided vocals for Austin Wintory’s Sword of the Sea soundtrack, which won the 2026 Grammy Award for Best Score Soundtrack for Video Games and Other Interactive Media.